-The average UK-listed Mining company now has 6.4 Board Directors comprising 2.3 Executive Directors and 4.1 Non-Executive Directors.
-Although this has grown by 25% since our last report it still remains below the average UK Board size which, at 8.5 is one of the smallest in the EU which has an average of 11.8.
+The average UK-listed Oil and Gas company now has 6.9 Board Directors comprising 2.6 Executive Directors and 4.3 Non-Executive Directors.
+This has grown by 3% since our last report and remains slightly below the average UK Board size which, at 8.5 is one of the smallest in the EU which has an average of 11.8.

-There are 452 Executive Director and 818 Non-Executive Directorships in the London Listed Mining sector.
+There are 353 Executive Director and 590 Non-Executive Directorships in the London Listed Oil and Gas sector.
 The average Director holds one position within this sector.
-Although this seems to compare favourably with the recommendations of the Code, as people are not spreading their time and talents too thinly, it is worth noting that many Directors still hold positions in companies outside of the London Listed Mining Sector.
+Although this seems to compare favourably with the recommendations of the Code, as people are not spreading their time and talents too thinly, it is worth noting that many Directors still hold positions in companies outside of the London Listed Oil and Gas Sector.

-Once public and private companies in all sectors are considered, Directors hold an average of 5 positions.
-Although this has fallen slightly over the period it is still very close to the six positions that are generally considered to be the maximum a Director should hold, less if Chairing the Board of Committees.
+Once public and private companies in all sectors are considered, Directors hold an average of four positions - down 20% on last year's average of five.
+This has fallen significantly over the period and is now substantially below the six positions that are generally considered to be the maximum a Director should hold, less if Chairing the Board of Committees.
 Beyond this limit, time constraints can seriously compromise the ability of a Director to make effective contributions.
-However, there is still a considerable spread amongst individuals, some having as many as almost 20 appointments.
+However, there is still a considerable spread amongst individuals.